Take a three-minute survey,

 - Hello Mr. weak dollar: There are plenty of new tourists in Ireland these days, but most of them aren’t Americans: See Board Failte's new report

-- Irish folks are getting a little uncomfortable with the tidal wave of foreign workers in Ireland.
-Is it time to bring back work permits?
+- Irish folks are getting a little uncomfortable with the tidal wave of

 - In a further complication of life in the European Union, the Irish government is trying to sidestep EU rules that allow foreign workers to claim Irish welfare benefits if they are laid off from jobs.